Mexican Gothic: Synopsis

 As the fungus's potency is lessened depending on the individual's genetics, the Doyles have intermarried in order to ensure that their offspring can also receive these benefits.
 Because it is interlaced with mycelium and infested with the mushroom's spores, the house can hold memories, which the family refers to as the "gloom".
 The spores can also help the Doyles control people who have inhaled them, which frightens Noemí.
 She grows more horrified, however, when she learns that Howard's wife Agnes was used as a sacrifice to grow the spores - and that Howard can use the gloom to take over the bodies of family members, which he's used to further preserve his own life.

 The Doyles have found that Noemí's genetics are complementary to theirs and can help perpetuate their bloodline, as the inbreeding has taken its toll on the family, particularly when it comes to producing viable offspring.
 Howard tells her that she will marry Francis.
 What he doesn't tell her, however, is that after the wedding he will inhabit Francis's body.
 They also wish to have access to her money, as the family has become impoverished and no longer runs a successful silver mine as they once did in the town.
 Refusing to allow his family to carry out their plans, Francis obtains the medicine Catalina sought out earlier in the novel, as it interferes with the mushroom's abilities.
 Together the three flee the house and manage to set Agnes's body on fire, presumably killing the rest of the Doyles in the process and setting the entire home on fire.
 Francis, who was bonded to the mycelium through exposure and heredity, is physically affected by the destruction of the fungus.
 He fully recovers but worries that the fire wasn't enough to eliminate the spores and that he should kill himself to ensure that the family curse is truly ended.
 Noemí shares his concerns, but assures him that together they can overcome any potential issues.

 Release and sales

-Mexican Gothic was released in hardback and e-book formats in the United States and Canada through Del Rey Books, as well as in the United Kingdom through Jo Fletcher Books, on June 30, 2020.
+Mexican Gothic was released in hardcover and ebook formats in the United States and Canada through Del Rey Books, as well as in the United Kingdom through Jo Fletcher Books, on June 30, 2020.
 An audiobook adaptation narrated by Frankie Corzo was released on the same day through Random House Audio.
 Moreno-Garcia has also released a book club tie-in that includes a paper doll accompanied by four outfits modeled after the novel's protagonist, Noemí Taboada.

-Sales for the novel were high enough for Mexican Gothic to place on the hardback bestseller lists for the Washington Post and New York Times.
+Sales for the novel were high enough for Mexican Gothic to place on the hardcover bestseller lists for the Washington Post and New York Times.